alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + where `<SHM ID>` is the [management environment ID](#management-environment-id) for this SHM

 ## :cloud: 3.
-Configure Azure as the backend for Terraform
+Configure Azure as the backend for Terraform and establish infrastructure

 ![Powershell: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=powershell&label=local&color=blue&message=one%20minute) at :file_folder: `./deployment/safe_haven_management_environment/setup`